 Dave McCurdy joined the American Gas Association (AGA) as president and CEO in February of 2011.
-Founded in 1918, AGA represents more than 200 local energy utility companies that deliver natural gas to 175 million Americans nationwide.
-AGA was named one of the top 15 trade associations in the United States in the latest APCO Worldwide TradeMarks survey of over 300 leading policymakers and opinion leaders in Washington, D.C.
-Within the energy sector, AGA ranked either #1 or #2 in all of the fifteen categories of effective public policy advocate in the eyes of its key audiences.
-In addition, AGA was recognized as a Top Workplace for 2015 by the Washington Post.
+Founded in 1918, AGA represents more than 200 local energy utility companies that deliver natural gas to 177 million Americans nationwide.
+AGA was named one of the top 15 trade associations in the United States in the APCO Worldwide TradeMarks survey of over 300 leading policymakers and opinion leaders in Washington, D.C.
+AGA was recognized as a Top Workplace for the second consecutive year by the Washington Post.

 McCurdy joined AGA after serving for four years as president and CEO of the Alliance of Automobile Manufacturers (Alliance).
 He led the Alliance during a period of unprecedented economic, environmental and regulatory challenges for the auto industry.
 During his tenure, the Alliance recorded significant achievements and McCurdy was instrumental in developing the historic agreement between automakers and the Obama administration establishing the national program to increase fuel economy by 40 percent and decrease greenhouse gas emissions by 30 percent by 2016.